 Nutrition, medium): 550 calories, 29 g fat, 4 g saturated fat, 1 g trans fat, 1,250 mg sodium, 65 g carbs, 6 g fiber, 0 g sugar, 6 g protein

-Arby's says their fries are "curly and fried to perfection," but that's not a good enough reason to indulge.
-Like many of the other "Not That" fries we've exposed in previous years, they're extremely high in fat.
+Arby’s says their fries are “curly and fried to perfection,” but that’s not a good enough reason to indulge.
+Like many of the other “Not That” fries we’ve exposed in previous years, they’re extremely high in fat.
 However, these trans-fat-laced potatoes pack more calories per gram than any other classic cuts on the fast food circuit.
 A better bet at the chain: the 2-piece Potato Cakes.
 Ordering them over this nutritional monstrosity will ax trans fat from your plate and save you over 300 calories and 820 milligrams of salt.
-In need of even more waist-saving tips?
-Check out these 36 Easy Ways to Cut 50+ Calories.

 Eat This Instead: Arby’s Potato Cakes